How to Become an Applied Behavior Analyst in Arizona

 Step 1.
 Choose a Path to Licensure and Earn a Master’s Degree at Minimum

-Arizona recognizes two routes to fulfilling licensing requirements, all of which involving the three basic components of education, experience and examination.
+Pursuing any of these involves the three basic components of education, experience and examination.

 Click here for step-by-step instructions on the BCBA® credentialing process.